mathjax/MathJax/docs/html/_sources/model.txt

 like `tex4ht`), it would be best to use MathJax's special tags directly, as described below, rather than having MathJax run another preprocessor.
-This will speed up the final display of the mathematics, since the extra preprocessing step would not be needed, and it also avoids the conflict between the use of the less-than sign, ``<``, in mathematics and as an HTML special character (that starts an HTML tag).
+This will speed up the final display of the mathematics, since the extra preprocessing step would not be needed.
+It also avoids the conflict between the use of the less-than sign, ``<``, in mathematics and as an HTML special character (that starts an HTML tag), and several other issues involved in having the mathematics directly in the text of the page (see the documentation on the various input jax for more details on this).

 .. _mathjax-script-tags: